AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/MMBT/README.md

 # Pre-Trained Multi-Modal Text and Image Classification in Sparse Medical Data Application

+## This Directry File Organization

+This directory contains the following python scripts:

+* image.py contains the modified implementation of the ImageEncoder submodule based on DenseNet121
+* mmbt.py implements Kiela et al. (2020) MMBT Model, following the original implementation and Huggingface's implementation.
+* mmbt_config.py contains MMBTConfig class to specify MMBTModel instantiation
+* mmbt_utils.py contains the JsonlDataset class to define torch Dataset, and dataset related utility functions for batching

 ## Supervised Multimodal BiTransformers for Classifying Images and Text (MMBT)

 In our project, we are experiment with the Supervised Multimodal BiTransformers for Classifying Images and Text